Web SDK

 filter

-helps in identifying the campaign for which the details are needed.
+helps in identifying the campaign for which the details are needed.config

 has configurations like: should the reward details also exist with the details of the campaign.